HNRobert/Movefile/README.md

 - Selecting the source folder (default desktop)
 - Selecting the destination to place files, or fill nothing in order to remove these files
 - Setting the expiration time
-- Retaining a item for certain time, and setting when to start counting the retaining time (according to the latest accessed/modified time)
+- Retaining an item for certain time, and setting when to start counting the retaining time (according to the latest accessed/modified time)
 - Deciding whether to move the folders and shortcuts
 - Selecting the files to reserve
 - Selecting the reserved file format
 - Start cleaning automatically after startup once a day

 #### Detailed explanation